To-Fujita/VoiceVox_Roudoku/README.md

 - main_VoiceVox_Roudoku.py

 Please open the above file on the VS Code, then click the "Run" and the "Start Debugging" or the "Run Without Debugging".
 Wait a few second, it will be displayed "*Running on http://127.0.0.1:5000/ (Press CTRL+C to quit)" at the Terminal.
 Then, after open the Browser, please input "http://127.0.0.1:5000".
 You can use the reading for Japanease text files with selected voice character.

+(c) Sample Japanese Text Files
+I prepared some sample text files in the "Sample_Text" folder.
+Some of them are downloaded form "[青空文庫](http://www.aozora.gr.jp/)", and others are downloaded from "[Sound Emotion](https://sound-emotion.jp/)".

 ## 5. History
 2023/01/11: Upload the first version.